Spyrals-IO/restruct/README.md

 val userWithAccountSchema: Schema[User] = User.schema.constraintedBy(UserConstraints.WithAccount)
 ```

-The first line define a schema for string wihch only allow "kevin" as valid value.
+The first line define a schema for string which only allow "kevin" as valid value.
 The second line use a fake UserConstraints package to create a schema for User.
 This schema will be in error if the bankAccount property is None.

 ### Without implicit conversion

 Three implicit conversions exist in the syntax.
 The first two transform a String or an Int to a Path.
-Allowing the _as_, `asOption` and `\` syntax.
+Allowing the `as`, `asOption` and `\` syntax.
 If you prefer, it's also possible to prefix your Path with a `Path \`

 ```scala